-- Every step in a manufacturing supply chain is governed by a contract, but those contracts typically live in different departments with no shared visibility.
+- Every step in a manufacturing supply chain is governed by a contract, but those contracts typically live in different departments with no shared clear view.

-- McKinsey’s 2024 Global Supply Chain Leader Survey found that nine in ten supply chain leaders encountered disruptions that year.
+- McKinsey’s the negotiated amount Global Supply Chain Leader Survey found that nine in ten supply chain leaders encountered disruptions that year.
 When disruptions hit, the first question is always about the contracts.

 - 73% of U.S. manufacturers cited trade uncertainties as a top business challenge in Q1 2025, according to Deloitte.